BUGO07/chronos/README.md

 # ChronOS

-A basic x86_64 os kernel made in rust.
+A basic x86_64 hobby os made in rust.

 Contributors are welcome.